-The Middle East and the Arabian Peninsula are one of the major source areas of mineral dust particles, together with northern Africa.
-Although this region is key to improving the understanding of the climate impact of mineral dust, very few

-90 measurement campaigns have been conducted and continuous aerosol observations are scarce in the area.
-In addition of being one of the world's largest sources of mineral dust, the Arabian Peninsula is also a large emitter of anthropogenic pollution (Rushdi et al., 2017).
-The United Arab Emirates (UAE) is a crossroad for air masses originating from western and central Asia, or from North Africa (Wehbe et al., 2019).
+The Middle East and the Arabian Peninsula form one of the major source areas of mineral dust particles, together with northern Africa.
+Although this region is key to improving the understanding of the climate impact of mineral dust, very few measurement campaigns have been conducted and continuous aerosol observations are scarce in the area.
+In addition to being one of the world's largest sources of mineral dust, the Arabian Peninsula is also a large emitter of anthropogenic pollution (Rushdi et al., 2017).
+The United Arab Emirates (UAE) is a crossroad for air masses originating from western and central Asia or from northern Africa (Wehbe et al., 2017).
 Local emission of mineral dust is also abundant in this area.
-Regarding anthropogenic pollution, ever growing energy demand have increased CO2 emissions and other pollutants of anthropogenic 95 origin over the past decade (Betancourt-Torcat and Almansoori, 2015; Ukhov et al., 2018) with adverse health effects (Li et al., 2010).
-These varying aerosol sources make the UAE an interesting area to study aerosol particles, and in particular, dust properties.
+Regarding anthropogenic pollution, ever-growing energy demand has increased CO_2 emissions and other pollutants of anthropogenic origin over the past decade (Betancourt-Torcat and Almansoori, 2015; Ukhov et al., 2018), with adverse health effects (Li et al., 2010).
+These varying aerosol sources make the UAE an interesting area to study aerosol particles, and, in particular, dust properties.

-A few studies indicate that long-range transported dust from the Middle East exhibit different optical properties to that from Saharan origin (Hofer et al., 2017; Mamouri et al., 2013; Müller et al., 2007; Nisantzi et al., 2015).
+A few studies indicate that long-range transported dust from the Middle East exhibits different optical properties to that of Saharan origin (Hofer et al., 2017; Mamouri et al., 2013; Müller et al., 2007; Nisantzi et al., 2015).
 The lidar ratio is a parameter commonly used in lidar-based aerosol typing algorithms to classify the particles within an atmospheric layer (Nicolae et al., 2018; Papagiannopoulos et al., 2018).
-This parameter is also critical for elastic lidar retrievals and separation techniques (e.g. Giannakaki et al., 2020 and references therein).
-Within the European Aerosol Research Lidar Network (EARLINET, Pappalardo et al., 2014), stations are typically affected from dust outbreaks originating from the Western Saharan region.
+This parameter is also critical for elastic lidar retrievals and separation techniques (e.g. Giannakaki et al., 2020, and references therein).
+Within the European Aerosol Research Lidar Network (EARLINET, Pappalardo et al., 2014), stations are typically affected by dust outbreaks originating from the Saharan region.
 Amiridis et al. (2013) retrieved Saharan dust lidar ratios at 532 nm of 58 ± 8 sr, while a mean (range) value considering all EARLINET stations is 51 ± 10 sr (30-80 sr), at the same wavelength (Papagiannopoulos et al., 2016).
-Currently, a mean value of 55 sr is used for dust-related applications (e.g Tesche et al 2009).
-On the contrary, the aerosol classification scheme from the satellite-based lidar onboard CALIPSO (Vaughan et al., 2009) uses a lidar ratio for pure dust of 44 ± 9 sr (Kim et al., 2018).
-Nevertheless, neither approaches consider the origins of the dust which translates into different optical characteristics.
+Currently, a mean value of 55 sr is used for dust-related applications (e.g. Tesche et al., 2009).
+By contrast, the aerosol classification scheme from the satellite-based lidar onboard CALIPSO (Vaughan et al., 2009) uses a lidar ratio for pure dust of 44 ± 9 sr (Kim et al., 2018).
+Nevertheless, neither approach considers the origins of the dust, which translates into different optical characteristics.